 Alumni Award Honorees

-Recognizes outstanding academic, professional, personal, and community contributions that are representative of our graduates.
-Presented to a graduate whose achievements may serve as a role model to inspire other graduates and students.
+This award recognizes outstanding academic, professional, personal, and community contributions that are representative of our graduates.
+It is presented to a graduate whose achievements may serve as a role model to inspire other graduates and students.

 Presented to an outstanding nursing graduate in recognition of the accomplishments and vision of Dr. Carrie Lenburg, coordinator of the Regents College Nursing Program from 1973 to 1990.
 It commemorates her commitment to helping nurses attain their educational and professional goals.
 This award is presented to a nurse who demonstrates a commitment to nursing education as well as academic and professional accomplishments in the field of nursing.

-Named after the College’s first president, this award is presented in recognition of outstanding public service and community involvement by a graduate.
+Named after Excelsior’s first president, this award is presented in recognition of outstanding public service and community involvement by a graduate.